 - Regulatory issues (9 credits)

 - Targeted electives from various disciplines (6 credits)

 - Minimum of 3.0 GPA (on a 4.0 scale) achieved on the final 60 credit hours of undergraduate coursework.

-- Successful submission of online application form, exam scores and other documents as outlined in the admissions requirements.
+- Successful submission of the online application form, exam scores, and other documents as outlined in the admissions requirements.

 - GRE may be waived for those with significant work experience.

 All applicants - first-time or transfers - to a Master of Science (M.S.) or Master of Engineering (M.Eng.) program at the School of Engineering & Applied Science must meet the admissions requirements to be considered for any of the programs at SEAS.